-2.1.
+- 2.1.
 The primary focus and first priority of the District Council is the preparation and adoption of the Local Plan.
-The ability of the District Council to offer support and advice for Neighbourhood Planning will vary depending on the stage of the Local Plan and the workload of the Local Plan team.

-- 2.2.
-The Local Plan Part One will cover strategic matters including strategic housing allocations, and may propose strategic housing allocations in designated Neighbourhood Areas.
-We aim to submit the Local Plan Part One for independent examination by the end of 2017, and subject to the examination adopt it by the end of 2018. - 2.3.
+The ability of the District Council to offer support and advice for Neighbourhood Planning will vary depending on the stage of the Local Plan and the workload of the Local Plan team. - 2.2.
+The Local Plan Part One covers strategic matters including strategic housing allocations, and proposes strategic housing allocations in designated Neighbourhood Areas. - 2.3.
 Other sites and policies will be progressed through the Local Plan Part Two, scheduled to commence in 2018.
-The content and coverage of the Local Plan Part Two for designated Neighbourhood Areas would take into account the aims and scope of Neighbourhood Plans and their progress.
+The content and coverage of the Local Plan Part Two for designated Neighbourhood Areas would consider the aims and scope of Neighbourhood Plans and their progress.